-Every day, your body needs a healthy balance of three things: carbohydrates, fats, and protein.
+Every day, your body needs a healthy balance of three essential macronutrients: carbohydrates, fats, and protein.
 These make up your daily calorie intake.

-This combination will give your body the perfect amount of fuel to help you feel better, stay alert, and stay full for longer.
+Millions of people have fueled their days and nights with Soylent—a more balanced ratio of fuel and nutrients, to help you feel better, stay alert, and stay full for longer.

 What's in food?

 Let's start at the core.
 Here are the main components of food that you should know.